Quizandlearn/back-end/README.md

 ## Installation

 1. Clone the repository
 2. Go to the staging branch.
-In the backend folder, add a new `config` folder.
+Add a new `config` folder.
 Create a `default.json` file inside with MongoDB login credentials (cf Notion).

 ` { "mongoURI": "mongodb+srv:// login / credentials " }`

-3. Install dependencies (in the `backend` folder)
+3. Install dependencies

 ```
 $ npm install